What is a group action?

 - The management court responsible for the claims

-Within a GLO, each claim is classed as individual.
-The GLO is the mechanism used by the court to manage those individual claims where they give rise to common or related issues.
+Each claim within a GLO is classed as individual.
+The GLO is the mechanism used by the court to manage individual claims where they have common or related issues.

 For an action to go ahead, the court must be satisfied that there are sufficient claims to justify the grant of a GLO and make it an efficient mechanism to proceed.
 While there is no specific number of claimants that must sign up to a group action, it is generally accepted that at least five claims are necessary to justify a GLO.